The-Egg-Corp/CSync/README.md

 A BepInEx configuration file syncing library.<br>
 This library will help you force clients to have the same settings as the host!

+If you have a suggestion or bug, instead of nitpicking and calling me lazy, make a fucking issue!

 > [!IMPORTANT]
 > - This is **NOT** a standalone mod, it is intended for mod developers and does nothing on its own!<br>
 > - This does **NOT** edit or replace config files directly, everything is done in-memory.<br>